pprakhar30/MOQA/README.md

     * Tokeninzing using nltk RegexpTokenizer.
     * Filtering out the stop words.
     * Stemming the words used using Snowball Stemmer

+The performance metrics used is AUC (the model's ability to assign the highest possible rank to the correct answer).

 ##  Examples of opinions recommended by MOQA